Azure/abfs-backport/README.md

 To patch the cluster, all nodes in the cluster must be patched.
 The script patch-cluster-node.sh provided with the repo https://github.com/Azure/abfs-backport helps patch a node with a hadoop-azure jar with ABFS driver.
 The same has been tested on the following versions of HDP clusters (HDP-2.5.3, HDP-2.6.0, HDP-2.6.1, HDP-2.6.2 & HDP-2.6.5).

 ### Note:
-Thge script needs to be run as sudo.
+The script needs to be run as sudo.

 The script needs to be run with -a option on one of the nodes.
 This is to patch the jar in the HDFS filesystem.
 All other invocations patch the local filesystem of each node in the cluster.

 It is reccommanded to redirect the script logs into a file for debugging purpose.